eatarecipe/eatarecipe.github.io/recipes/white-chocolate-raspberry-cake.md

 6. While cake is baking and cooling, prepare frosting, cream topping, and garnishes.

 White Chocolate Frosting:
+* Makes 3 cups frosting, enough to frost a 2- to 3-layer cake.
 1. In a small pan over low heat, melt chopped chocolate, stirring constantly.
 (Or melt in microwave)
 2. Remove from heat and let cool.
 3. In a large bowl, combine cream cheese and butter; beat for 30 seconds.